raizen74/aws-mle/README.md

 Bring Your Own Container: `Script mode` enables you to write custom training and inference code while still utilizing common ML framework containers maintained by AWS.

+**SageMaker shadow testing** is the most efficient and reliable solution for evaluating a new model's performance using live data without impacting production systems.
+In shadow testing, a copy of the live traffic is routed to the new model for predictions while the production model continues to serve end users.
+This setup allows the company to compare predictions from both models in real time and assess the new model’s performance under actual usage conditions.

 ## SageMaker models

 - **Random Cut Forest (RCF)**: unsupervised algorithm for detecting anomalous data points within a data set.
 - **XGBoost** has built-in techniques for handling class imbalance, such as `scale_pos_weight`.
 - **Linear Learner** algorithm can handle classification tasks, it is specifically designed to handle class imbalance by adjusting class weights.
 However, it may not be as effective in capturing complex patterns in the data as more sophisticated algorithms like XGBoost.
+- **BlazingText** is designed for natural language processing tasks like text classification and word embedding

+## SageMaker script mode

+SageMaker supports most of the popular ML frameworks through pre-built containers, and has taken the extra step to optimize them to work especially well on AWS compute and network infrastructure in order to achieve near-linear scaling efficiency.
+These pre-built containers also provide some additional Python packages, such as Pandas and NumPy, so you can write your own code for training an algorithm.
+These frameworks also allow you to install any Python package hosted on PyPi by including a requirements.txt file with your training code or to include your own code directories.

+Write a Python script that leverages the TensorFlow framework (following the Estimator API or a custom training loop).
+Upload this script to S3, and specify the TensorFlow framework version in SageMaker’s built-in container.
+SageMaker will then run your script in the managed environment, handling tasks like data loading and distributed training.

 ## SageMaker DataWrangler